DallasMorningNews/Jobs/computational_journalist.md

 - Have experience producing clean code and collaborating on development projects.
 Made open-source software before?
 Awesome.
 Tell us about it.
 - Have a Bachelor’s degree or equivalent work experience.

-**To apply**, send a resume, links to significant work and your Github handle to dmnjobs@dallasnews.com.
+Interested?
+Apply [here](https://ahbelo.mua.hrdepartment.com/hr/ats/Posting/view/119) and also please send a note about your interest and links to relevant code work to jmcclure@dallasnews.com.

 Questions?
 Contact Jon McClure at jmcclure@dallasnews.com or submit an issue on this repository.